TRES spectra

 Quick Look

-There are four programs for running an approximate reduction of TRES data to see how the spectra look.
+There are two programs set up to run an approximate reduction of TRES data to see how the spectra look.

 Pipeline